graydata/quartz/content/Climate & Energy.md

 ![[climate_portrait.jpg]]
 I've always cared deeply about the natural world and our relationship to it, and my outlook around climate change fundamentally shifted after I read **How to Avoid a Climate Disaster**.
 It reframed addressing climate change as a litany of sacrifices we must endure (that are unlikely to be adopted at scale) to a series of engineering and R&D milestones that are challenging but achievable.
 And on the other side of solving these problems lies a different, better world than we had before.
-That belief led me to start [Seren Labs](https://www.serenlabs.io/) and the [Bottlenecks Institute](https://www.bottlenecksinstitute.com/).
+That belief led me to start [Seren Labs](https://www.serenlabs.io/) and the [Bottlenecks Institute](https://www.bottlenecksinstitute.com/), and spurred my interest and involvement in the [[Metascience, Progress & Abundance|progress and Abundance movement]].

 I’m also passionate about building up the overall ecosystem of emerging climate & energy solutions, and I do that through my work with [ClimateTech Coffee](https://lu.ma/ClimateCoffeeATX?k=c&period=past) and the Texas Futures Coalition.
 “Climate” covers a lot of sectors and ideas; I’m most interested in technologies and solutions related to energy, agriculture, manufacturing, and ways of measuring and managing climate change (methane, refrigerants, geoengineering, etc.).